oriolauge/magento2-order-review/README.md

 All reviews are saved in a database table that the Magento admin user needs to moderate in order to decide if the review is verified to show or not in https://your_website_name/reviews.
 This moderation should be done in the magento backoffice.

+## Technologies
+This module was created with:
+* Magento 2.3.2 CE
+* PHP 7.2

 ## Install
 To install this module, we used the next method:
 ```